These Expert Tips Can Help Your Linkedin Profile Stand Out to Employers

 They both got jobs from using LinkedIn?
 Real, live, high-paying jobs?
 I didn’t know that was even a possibility.

-Not that I need a job (‘cause I work at The Penny Hoarder!) — but when I learned people have had success with LinkedIn (passive success at that!), I decided it was high time for a profile makeover.
+When I learned people have had success with LinkedIn (passive success at that!), I decided it was high time for a profile makeover.

 5 LinkedIn Profile Tips: Stand Out in Less Than 30 Minutes